colemmorgan/Fulfillment-Medihacks2024/README.md

 ![App Screenshot](./public/images/app.png)

 Welcome to Fulfillment!
-This web app is designed for aspiring and professional doctors to enhance and refresh their medical knowledge in a fun, intuitive, and interactive way.
+This web app is designed to revolutionize continuous medical education through a micro-credentialing system that incentivizes ongoing learning and practice for front-line medical professionals.

 ## Table of Contents